 The initial pricing for Norton Secure VPN is reasonable if you are a new user signing up for the first time.

-$39.99 for 5 devices for an annual plan is a good price.
+The price of $39.99 for five devices sounds good.
 In fact, this would meet our criteria of a cheap VPN.
 But as you will see if you scroll down the page to the subscription details, the price is only for the first year.
 After that, your subscription reverts to full price.
 In this example, that is $79.99 per year, which isn’t nearly as good a deal.
 They accept all major credit cards as well as PayPal.

 Norton VPN refunds

-For this Norton VPN review we ran tests with servers around the world.
+To get an idea of how fast it is, we tested Norton Secure VPN with servers around the world.
 All tests were conducted on a 500 Mbps connection from the United States.

 First, we tested the US, which should have offered the fastest speeds.
 The Norton VPN server in the US was geolocated somewhere in New York.
 It only gave us about 50 Mbps: